Adytm404/Modul-2-Tugas-1-Pemrograman-Lanjut/README.md

-# Modul 2 Tugas 2 Pemrograman Lanjut
+# Module 2 Task 1 - Pemrograman Lanjut

-PROGRAM CORRECTNESS II
+PROGRAM CORRECTNESS II | A simple application using the JAVA programming language to register students and check whether the data is valid.

 ## Screenshots